 We use an in-house, proprietary system ranking over 125 large-cap stocks, most paying dividends, across all SP500 sectors to generate a diversified stock portfolio.

 Mutual Funds and ETFs: Mutual Funds and ETFs are our vehicles for providing clients with broad market exposures at a relatively low implementation cost.
-We’ve chosen to partner with providers whose solutions give our clients broader and more tailored exposure to the three Dimensions of equity market outperformance over time: profitability, valuation, and size.
+We’ve chosen to partner with providers whose solutions give our clients broader and more tailored exposure to the three Dimensions of expected equity market outperformance over time: profitability, valuation, and size.

 All of the stocks, Mutual Funds, and ETFs we include in portfolios are vetted and approved by our investment committee, led by Chris Perras.
 Our independence allows the OHFG team to choose the from the entire available universe of financial tools to meet your plans objective.
-As your fiduciary, if we find better tools, we can and will use them.

 Supercharge Your Portfolio